 A career summary for an experienced security officer

 Vigilant and experienced security guard with over 10 years of experience in security services.
-Pleased to provide a watchful presence while interacting compassionately with customers, visitors, and staff.
-Quick thinking, knowledge of security systems, and bilingual abilities will ensure the safety and security of people and premises at ACTS Aviation Security.
+Happy to provide a watchful presence while engaging compassionately with customers, visitors, and staff.
+Quick thinking, knowledge of security systems, and bilingual skills will ensure the safety and security of people and premises at ACTS Aviation Security.

 Show tangible achievements